italiangrid/storm/release-notes/storm-backend-server/1.11.13/index.md

 * enhances the request garbage collector so that PrepareToPut requests that are stuck in the state SRM_REQUEST_INPROGRESS are automatically expired after a configurable amount of time.

-This amount of time can be configured through the new property `expired.request.ptp.time`.
+This amount of time can be configured through the new property `expired.inprogress.time`.
 Its default value is **2592000** secs (1 month).
 Add/edit it into your `storm.properties` file.